Jacob-J-Richards/DS_DA_Projects/2-Marketing_Prediction/ReadMe.md

-These predictors are relatively week individually within the aggregate of the data.
+These predictors are relatively weak individually within the aggregate of the data.
 They also have mixed effects.

 In model testing, "knotting" only the variable age yielded the best results.